CongducPham/LowCostLoRaGw/gw_full_latest/README-WiringPi-64bit-OS.md

 What have been modified
 -----------------------

-- on 32-bit OS, the original `wiringPi` distribution, although not maintained anymore by the author, can be installed (http://wiringpi.com/)
+- on 32-bit OS, the original `wiringPi` distribution, although not maintained anymore by the author, can be installed (http://wiringpi.com/).
+However, the 32-bit SD card image includes the modified `wiringPi` version, see below.

-- on RPI4, even with 32-bit OS, it is necessary to get the unofficial Mirror/Fork from https://github.com/WiringPi/WiringPi to get `wiringPi` supporting the RPI4
+- on RPI4, even with 32-bit OS, it is necessary to get the unofficial Mirror/Fork from https://github.com/WiringPi/WiringPi to get `wiringPi` supporting the RPI4.
+However, both the 32-bit and 64-bit SD card images include the modified `wiringPi` version, see below.

-- on 64-bit OS, the "UNOFICIAL WiringPi library for RPi 64bit OS" from https://github.com/TheNextLVL/wiringPi provided a solution but failed to run on an RPI4
+- on 64-bit OS, the "UNOFICIAL WiringPi library for RPi 64bit OS" from https://github.com/TheNextLVL/wiringPi provided a solution but failed to run on an RPI4.

 - finally, I merged the contributions from both https://github.com/WiringPi/WiringPi and https://github.com/TheNextLVL/wiringPi to get `wiringPi` supporting RPI4 and also running on 64-bit OS:
 	- take this updated version https://github.com/CongducPham/LowCostLoRaGw/raw/master/zip/wiringPi-64bit-RPI4.tgz